-There are virtual assistants that are trained and experienced to handle social media management.
+There are virtual assistants that are trained and experienced in handling social media management.
 These VAs typically post updates like listings for vacant properties or units.
 They may also respond to inquiries or reviews made by customers on different social media platforms.

 Real estate research

-A real estate VA can perform as an inside sales person.
-Further, carry out tasks like tracking the market trend, research on other competitors, also pricing points for various locations, and more.
+A real estate VA can perform as an inside salesperson.
+Further, carry out tasks like tracking the market trend, researching other competitors, also pricing points for various locations, and more.

 Real estate agents usually have jam-packed schedules.
 Real estate VAs are well experienced in using tools like Calendly or Google Calendars to manage and schedule appointments.

-These VAs also give their clients timely reminders just so they won’t be missing their scheduled appointments.
+These VAs also give their clients timely reminders so that they won’t be missing their scheduled appointments.

 Customer service and phone support

 A real estate virtual assistant may do follow-up calls for prospective clients.
-They can also answer incoming calls from clients that need answers for certain questions, or reply to clients via email.
+They can also answer incoming calls from clients that need answers to certain questions or reply to clients via email.